ujjwalguptaofficial/fortjs-doc/docs/guides/rest.md

 ## 3. Controller route

+To activate our controller, we need to map it to a route.
 Let's map our controller to a route.
 Open `src/index.ts` in your app and then update the routes code to -

 ```js
 import { Fort } from "fortjs";